-The City of Fairmont is now accepting applications for the position of Police Officers.
-The City Clerk’s Office will be accepting applications until Wednesday, November 14, 2018 at 1:00 p.m.
-Once applications are received, this will allow the applicant to take the physical agility exam and Police Officer written examination on Wednesday, November 28, 2018 at 5:30 p.m. at the Fairmont Armed Forces Reserve Center.
+The City of Fairmont will soon be accepting applications for the position of Police Officers.
+The City Clerk's Office will be accepting applications from dates to be published.
+Once applications are received, this will allow the applicant to take the physical agility exam and Police Officer written examination anticipated to be near the end of February 2019.

 Once applications are submitted to the City Clerk’s Office, the applicant will have to complete and pass a physical examination whereas each applicant must do 28 sit-ups in one minute; 18 push-ups in one minute and run 1.5 miles in 14 minutes and 36 seconds or less.
 After passing the physical agility exam, the applicant will take the Police Officer Civil Service Examination which is a two-hour exam that deals with basic knowledge of the ability to observe and remember details, vocabulary, reading comprehension, ability to follow directions, ability to problem solve and use logic, and ability to use situational judgment.
 Once an applicant passes the physical agility and written examination, he or she will then be ranked by their test score on a list of applicants eligible to be hired as a Probationary Police Officer.

 To obtain an application, contact the Fairmont City Clerk’s Office at (304) 366-6212, ext.
 329 or email the City Clerk at email@example.com.
 For additional information, please contact the City Clerk at the above listed phone number or email address.